hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/starting-a-maven-project-from-scratch-with-h2-in-memory.md

 ### A Simple Spring Boot Application

-Let's write a simple application that perform two searches in the table we created before.
+Let's write a simple application that performs two searches in the table.
 Create the application class `src/main/java/com/myapp/App.java` as:

 ```java